eight84/belladonna-theme/README.md

 ## ✨ Features

 - Carefully curated color palette using custom tones from the [Dracula](https://draculatheme.com/) family and beyond
-- Fine-tuned support for JavaScript, TypeScript, Python, Rust, HTML, CSS, PHP, Markdown, JSON, and more
 - Support for editor brackets, operators, functions, methods, and punctuation styling
 - Italics for comments and unique emphasis tokens
 - Designed for high readability in both focused and ambient light environments